Training sessions cover:

 - Introduction to Google Applications: ‘Google apps’, what are they and what can they do?
 Find out about the suite of Google tools available, Docs, Sheets, Forms, Drawings, Slides and the storage options available.

 - Google Forms: Learn how to build a Google Form and collect data using a wide range of questions types, create quizzes and booking forms.
+Good for modules with research elements.

 - Online Storage Systems: Find out how and where you can back up work on the Cloud – Google Drive, OneDrive and the SHU Medial server.